 No attempt of this kind can be more than an approximation.
 There is no reason to doubt that there were many differences in pronunciation from one place (even one village) to another, from one class to another, and from one period to another (perhaps very short periods).
 However, it is a useful starting point for singers and others who need to have something on which to base their decisions about how they are going to pronounce their texts.
 The book is twenty years old now, but is still useful.
 Jeannine Alton taught in the Faculty of Modern Languages at Oxford, and Brian Jeffery in the Department of French at St. Andrews and UC Berkeley.
 79 pages, 1976.

 Ferandiere, Fernando: Arte de tocar la guitarra española.
-An interesting text on the guitar, with some music in an appendix.
-A complete reprint of the Madrid 1799 edition, with a new preface by Brian Jeffery, a complete English translation, and the music examples given additionally in modern notation.
-Clothbound.
-99 pages, 1977.
+NEW SECOND EDITION NOW AVAILABLE DECEMBER 2013, with a completely new 40-page introduction by Brian Jeffery. - An interesting text on the guitar, with some music in an appendix.
+A complete reprint of the Madrid 1799 edition, with introduction, a complete English translation, and the music examples given additionally in modern notation.
+Paperbound and clothbound.

 Guerau, Francisco: Poema Harmónico.
 A celebrated book of guitar tablature first published in Madrid in 1694.
 A valuable early source for Spanish music of a popular kind, such as marizápalos, canarios, folias, etc., as well as for the passacalles which make up most of the book.
 This is a complete reprint of the original edition, with a new introduction by Brian Jeffery and an English translation of Guerau's own dedication, prologue, and technical instructions.
 Paperbound only.
 87 pages, 1977.